buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/Types/IfcLightFixtureTypeEnum.md

 # IfcLightFixtureTypeEnum

-The _IfcLightFixtureTypeEnum_ defines the different types of light fixtures.
+The _IfcLightFixtureTypeEnum_ defines the different types of light fixtures.<!-- end of definition -->

 > HISTORY  New type in IFC2x2.